mcsee/Software-Design-Articles/Articles/Theory/What exactly is a name - Part II Rehab/readme.md

 *   Names must be declarative and not implementing.
 *   Names must be contextual.
-*   Do not mix type with the role.
+*   Don't mix type with the role.
-*   Do not use setters or getters.
+*   Don't use setters or getters.
-*   Do not use non-existent terms such as Manager, Helper, Base.
+*   Don't use non-existent terms such as Manager, Helper, Base.
-*   Do not use too generic terms, such as Object.
+*   Don't use too generic terms, such as Object.
 *   Assign responsibilities before assigning names.
 *   When in doubt, put bad names.
 *   Avoid comments.